 Functioning partnerships between departments, open and productive communication among teams such as managed care, patient financial services, physicians, and care managers assure hospitals have the advantage to both advocate on behalf of patients and then are appropriately reimbursed for care.

 A rise in payor denials is an easy indicator that revenue is being left on the table.
-Taken that industry research has shown that up to 65% of denied claims are never resubmitted.
+Industry research has shown that up to 65% of denied claims are never resubmitted.
 That loss alone signifies profits down the drain.
-Accepting these losses is too often the common reaction.
 Utilization Management teams can drastically reduce this loss, and others, without putting further strain on the care managers as they rightly focus their time on needed, direct patient care.